 Though the coach/practitioner may be capable of identifying whether or not an athlete might be experiencing a period of abnormal (e.g. stunted) growth, they cannot, and should not, attempt to diagnose the issue themselves.
 Instead, the coach/practitioner needs to make an educated and strategic decision regarding the proceeding course of action; for example, notifying the parent(s) and/or a qualified medical practitioner.

-The reason for this is simply because a child’s growth may be abnormal (e.g. stunted) for a myriad of complex reasons.
-Some of which may include:
+The reason for this is simply because a child’s growth may be abnormal (e.g. stunted) for myriad complex reasons.
+Some of these may include:

 - Genetic predisposition (e.g. Achondroplasia)

 - Injury (e.g. damage to the epiphyseal plates in bones)